Compound finance is a decentralized lending and borrowing platform for cryptocurrencies.

 The governance mechanism relies on quorum voting.
 This means you need to have a minimum threshold to change parameters.

-COMP is also used to incentivize borrowers and lenders.
+COMP is also incentivizes borrowers and lenders.
 Suppliers can view this as extra bonus interest earned on their funds.

 Borrowers view it as a subsidy on the interest that they pay.
-In fact, the first borrowers got paid so much COMP that it was as if someone had been paying them to borrow.
+In fact, the first borrowers received so much COMP that it was as if someone had been paying them to borrow.

 Governance follows two principles: